-Undo logs can be stored in one or more undo tablespaces instead of the system tablespace.
-This layout differs from the default configuration in which undo logs reside in the system tablespace.
-The I/O patterns for undo logs make undo tablespaces good candidates for SSD storage, while keeping the system tablespace on hard disk storage.
+Undo logs are stored in the system tablespace by default but can be stored in one or more undo tablespaces instead.
+Using undo tablespaces can reducing the amount of space required for undo logs in any one tablespace.
+The I/O patterns for undo logs also make undo tablespaces good candidates for SSD storage.

 The number of undo tablespaces used by

 is controlled by the